Summer Homework & Supply Lists

 Supply List

-- Four folders with bottom pockets
+- Five folders with bottom pockets

 - Plastic clipboard with flat clip (found on Amazon or something similar)

-- Classroom sketchbook (reuse last year’s if possible)
+- Classroom sketchbook

-- Additional sketchbook for Art class (reuse last year’s if possible)
+- Additional sketchbook for Art class

 - One small backpack (lockers are 6 inches wide by 11 inches deep)